francois-le-ko4la/LinuxTutorial/HowTo : Install Ubuntu 16.04 on Intel NUC.md

 - Wait until the end of process

 ## Minimal Ubuntu installation
-we have enough tutorial on many website....
-We use a flash drive in order to install the operating system and we do a minimal setup according to this guide : https://tutorials.ubuntu.com/tutorial/tutorial-install-ubuntu-desktop#0
+We have enough tutorial on many websites...
+We use a flash drive in order to install the operating system and we do a minimal setup according to this guide: https://tutorials.ubuntu.com/tutorial/tutorial-install-ubuntu-desktop#0

 ## Disque SSD
 ### TRIM

-- Check `noatime`/`discard` parameters in `/etc/fstab` :
+- Check `noatime`/`discard` parameters in `/etc/fstab`:
 ```sh
 UUID=XXXXXXXXXXXXXXXXXXX /               ext4    noatime,discard,errors=remount-ro 0       1
 ```